diem/diem/language/move-prover/README.md

 # The Move Prover

-The Move Prover supports formal specification and verification of Move programs.
+The Move Prover supports formal specification and verification of Move code.
 It can automatically prove logical properties of Move smart contracts, while providing a user experience similar to a type checker or linter.
 It's purpose is to make contracts more *trustworthy*, specifically: